 What is high-risk car insurance?

 High-risk auto insurance is simply an auto insurance policy written for a driver deemed to have a higher chance of filing a claim.
 The greater the likelihood of you filing a claim, the more a car insurance company is likely to charge you for coverage.
-Higher premiums help insurance companies offset the greater risk that these drivers pose.
+Higher premiums may help insurance companies offset the greater risk that these drivers pose.
+Although there are some incidents, like multiple speeding tickets or a DUI, that are commonly associated with high-risk auto insurance, each carrier has its own interpretation of high-risk driving and may be more or less willing to issue coverage based on your personal rating factors.

 Best auto insurance companies for high-risk drivers

-High-risk drivers may be more limited when shopping for coverage.
-Not all car insurance companies are willing to take on high-risk auto insurance policies.
-Bankrate analyzed average annual full coverage premiums, provided by Quadrant Information Services, for the largest car insurance companies in the nation.
-We broke these premiums into four categories: drivers with clean driving records, drivers with one at-fault accident, drivers with one speeding ticket conviction and drivers with a DUI conviction.
+To help you find the best coverage as a high-risk driver, Bankrate analyzed average annual full coverage premiums from data provided by Quadrant Information Services.
+We broke down rates from the largest car insurance companies in the nation into four categories: drivers with clean driving records, drivers with one at-fault accident, drivers with one speeding ticket conviction and drivers with a DUI conviction.
 We also reviewed each company’s coverage offerings, available discounts, policy features and third-party scores to help you get a well-rounded view of each provider.

 If you need high-risk car insurance, keep in mind that you will likely pay more for coverage than drivers with clean records.
-The following companies offer competitive average car insurance rates and solid coverage options, but you can see from the table below that prices increase if you have an incident on your driving record.
+The following companies offer competitive average car insurance rates and solid coverage options, but you can see from the table below that average prices increase across the board if you have an incident on your driving record.

 Average annual full coverage premiums by driving incident